-The health benefits of Vitamin C, also known as Ascorbic Acid include the prevention and treatment of scurvy, treatment of the common cold, boosting the immune system, lowering hyper tension, the treatment of lead toxicity, curing cataracts, treatment of cancer, combating stroke, maintain elasticity of the skin, the healing of wounds, and controlling the symptoms of asthma.
+The health benefits of vitamin C, also known as ascorbic acid include prevention and treatment of scurvy, common cold, lead toxicity, and cancer.
+It aids in boosting the immune system, lowering hypertension, curing cataracts, combating stroke, maintaining the elasticity of skin, healing wounds, and controlling the symptoms of asthma.

-Vitamin C, or Ascorbic acid, is one of the most effective and safest nutrients.
-It is a water soluble vitamin.
-It is a powerful antioxidant for the synthesis of collagen, which helps to make blood vessels and body muscles strong.
-The human body doesn’t have the capacity to generate Vitamin C. Therefore, it needs to be received through food and other supplements.
+Vitamin C or ascorbic acid is one of the most effective and safest nutrients.
+It is a water-soluble vitamin and a powerful antioxidant in the synthesis of collagen, which helps to make blood vessels and body muscles strong.
+The human body doesn’t have the capacity to generate vitamin C. Therefore, it needs to be received through food and other supplements.

-The important sources of Vitamin C are any citrus fruits, such as oranges and grapes.
-Strawberries, raspberries, cabbages, cauliflower, other leafy vegetables, red peppers, potatoes, broccoli, chilies, watercress, parsley, Brussels sprouts, cantaloupes, mange tout, and kiwi fruits are also rich sources of this vitamin.
-The cooking of food at low temperatures and for short times is important to keep the Vitamin C preserved and beneficial in the food.
+The important sources of vitamin C are citrus fruits such as oranges and grapes.
+Strawberries, raspberries, cabbages, cauliflowers, other leafy vegetables, red peppers, potatoes, broccoli, chilies, watercresses, parsley, brussels sprouts, cantaloupes, mange touts, and kiwi fruits are also rich sources of this vitamin.
+Cooking food at low temperatures and for a shorter period is important to keep the vitamin C preserved and beneficial.

 Health Benefits of Vitamin C

-Prevention of Scurvy: Scurvy is prevented by an insufficient intake of vitamin C. The symptoms of scurvy appear due to the weakening of connective tissues, bones, and blood vessels that include collagen.
+Scurvy is caused by an insufficient intake of ascorbic acid.
+The symptoms of scurvy appear due to the weakening of connective tissues, bones, and blood vessels that include collagen.
 Vitamin C, a powerful antioxidant, is required for the production of collagen.

-Treatment of the Common Cold: Vitamin C enhances the immune system of our body, which protects us from colds and coughs.
-It facilitates the absorption of iron and therefore strengthens the body’s resistance to infection.
+Vitamin C enhances the immune system of our body, which protects us from cold and cough.
+It facilitates the absorption of iron and, therefore, strengthens the body’s resistance to infection.
 It also fights against viruses.

-Lowering Hypertension: People with hypertension are at a high risk of developing cardiovascular diseases.
-The supplement of vitamin C intake helps in lowering the body’s blood pressure.
+People with hypertension are at a high risk of developing cardiovascular diseases.
+Vitamin C intake helps in lowering body’s blood pressure.

-Treatment of Vasodilation: Treatment with vitamin C has effectively resulted in the proper dilation of blood vessels in the cases of atherosclerosis, congestive heart failure, high cholesterol, angina pectoris, and high blood pressure.
-Results have been found that supplements of vitamin C improve blood vessel dilation and protect cardiovascular health.
+Treatment with vitamin C has effectively resulted in the proper dilation of blood vessels in the cases of atherosclerosis, congestive heart failure, high cholesterol, angina pectoris, and high blood pressure.
+Results have found that supplements of this vitamin improve blood vessel dilation and protect cardiovascular health.

-Cure of Lead Toxicity: Lead Toxicity is a severe health problem found mostly in children, especially in urban areas.
-Abnormal development and growth has been found in some children who are exposed to lead.
-They develop behavioral problems, learning disabilities and also tend to have a low IQ.
+Lead toxicity is a severe health problem found mostly in children, especially in urban areas.
+Abnormal development and growth have been found in some children who are exposed to lead.
+They develop behavioral problems, learning disabilities, and also tend to have a low IQ.
 It may damage the kidneys and increase blood pressure in adults.
 Vitamin C supplements can reduce the blood lead level.

-Curing Cataracts (Eye Disorder): Cataracts are the most common conditions of visual problems.
-A decrease in the level of vitamin C in the lens of the human eye has been found more commonly when cataracts are present.
-An increase of vitamin C intake increases the blood supply to the ocular areas of the body.
+Cataracts are the most common conditions of visual problems.
+A decrease in the level of vitamin C in the lens of the human eye has been found more common when cataracts are present.
+An excessive intake of ascorbic acid increases the blood supply to the ocular areas of the body.

-Treatment of Cancer: Researchers have found that a high consumption of fresh vegetables and fruits have a link to a minimized risk for various types of cancer.
-Studies have also shown that increased consumption of vitamin C is connected with a decreased possibility of cancers of the lungs, mouth, vocal chords, throat, colon, rectum, stomach, and esophagus.
+Researchers have found that a high consumption of fresh vegetables and fruits have a link to a minimized risk for various types of cancer.
+Studies have also shown that increased consumption of vitamin C is connected with a decreased possibility of cancer of the lungs, mouth, vocal chords, throat, colon, rectum, stomach, and esophagus.

-Combating Stroke: Vitamin C also helps in reducing the risk of stroke, a type of cardiovascular disease.
-A diet full of vegetables and fruits supplies a good quantity of vitamin C, which maintains the appropriate blood pressure level.
+Vitamin C helps in reducing the risk of stroke, a type of cardiovascular disease.
+A diet full of vegetables and fruits supplies a good quantity of this vitamin, which maintains the appropriate blood pressure level.
 It also protects the body from free radicals which could be the reason for the stroke.

-Mood: Vitamin C plays a key role in the production of neurotransmitters, like norepinephrine.
-They affect the mood of a person, and they are critical to the proper functioning of the brain.
+Vitamin C plays a key role in the production of neurotransmitters like norepinephrine.
+They affect the mood of a person and are critical to the proper functioning of the brain.

-Immunity: Immunity is another important benefit of this vitamin.
-Vitamin C is widely known for its contribution to the immune system of the body and its stimulation of white blood vessels.
+Immunity is another important benefit of this vitamin.
+Vitamin C is widely known for its contribution to the immune system and its stimulation of white blood vessels in the body.

-Wound Repair: Vitamin C also helps to repair wounds.
+Vitamin C helps to repair wounds.
 It facilitates the growth of the connective tissues, which speeds up the process of healing wounds.

-Controlling Asthma: Ascorbic acid also helps to reduce the symptoms of asthma.
+Ascorbic acid helps to reduce the symptoms of asthma.
 It helps to protect against the harmful effects of pollution in the human body, which often results in asthma-like symptoms.

-One of the chief reasons for diabetes, as found by various studies, is low levels of vitamin C. Supplements of vitamin C are beneficial as a cure for diabetes, as they help in the processing of insulin and glucose.
+One of the chief reasons for diabetes, as found by various studies, is low levels of ascorbic acid.
+Supplements of vitamin C are beneficial as a cure for diabetes, as they help in the processing of insulin and glucose.

-Preventing Heart Diseases: Adequate amounts of vitamin C is essential for the protection of blood vessels from the damage that free radicals can cause them.
+An adequate amount of ascorbic acid is essential for the protection of blood vessels from the damage that free radicals can cause them.
 This could be a major cause of a heart disease called atherosclerosis.
 Vitamin C acts as a preventative agent of this heart disease, as well as various other cardiac problems.